Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Introduction

-\cite{milgrom2010simplified} argues that the common practice of asking advertisers for a single bid (their value per click) can be beneficial (e.g., to rule out low-revenue equilibria).
-However, he also points out the associated risk of model mis-specification.
-Specifically, he argues that there may be situations where clicks are perfectly observable, but an advertiser's value may be misaligned with observable clicks.
-As a concrete example, he mentions a situation where there are two types of searchers---potential shoppers who are actually looking to buy a product and others that are merely curious.
-The two groups may have different click-through rates, but only clicks from potential shoppers are valuable.
-Motivated by this, \cite{DuttingFP19} and \cite{DuttingFP24} examine standard position auctions with mis-specified bidding languages; and establish a ranking between standard position auction formats in regard to the format's ability to support an efficient equilibrium, when values follow different click-through rates than those used in the auction.
+\citet{milgrom2010simplified} argues that soliciting a single bid (value per click) can be beneficial but also warns that model mis-specification may cause advertisers’ values to misalign with observable clicks.
+Motivated by this, \citet{DuttingFP19} and \citet{DuttingFP24} examine standard position auctions with mis-specified bidding languages; and establish a ranking between standard position auction formats in regard to the format's ability to support an efficient equilibrium, when values follow different click-through rates than those used in the auction.
 Our work approaches this differently, by modeling the click-through rates as private information that the bidders can report to the auctioneer.

-Another related line of work is \cite{bergemann2022calibrated} and \cite{chen2023bayesian}, who consider a situation where click-through rates are stochastic; and the auctioneer strategically discloses information about the distribution of click-through rates so as to maximize revenue.
-In this model the auctioneer has additional information, which is in contrast to our model where it is the bidders that hold additional information.